dag-andersen/project-ideas/README.md

 Kubernetes already has a lot of cool built-in systems with self-healing and health checks, but there is no safety if the whole cluster goes down.
 I want to make sure that we can also rebuild the whole clusters in no time, should everything go down.

-The industry is moving from Pets to Cattle - meaning that we do not treat our systems as pets we need to care about and do everything to survive.
-Instead, we care about "if the system goes down, can we create a new one".
+The industry is moving from Pets to Cattle - meaning that we do not treat our systems as pets we need to care about and protect from any danger.
+Instead, we care about "if the system goes down, can we create a new one?".
 Treat the infrastructure like something we can just tear down and rebuild in no time.

-(this idea is fairly new, and it annoys me that it seems like older people in the industry do not seem to think it is possible in practice.
+(this idea of _Pets vs. Cattle_ is fairly new, and it annoys me that it seems like some seniors in the industry do not seem to think it is possible in practice.
 I feel very strongly about that.
 I want to prove that it is possible and should be considered best practice)

 #### What is the contribution to the world?